kahlil/grunt-guides/scripts/01-getting-started.md

 ## Execute!

-Type in `grunt concat` into the terminal and watch what happens.
+Type `grunt concat` into the terminal and watch what happens.

 Grunt gives us a pretty output about what it is doing.
 Grunt says it executed the concat task and created a new file in js/prod called main.js.